AMartins87/games_exclusives/TESTING.md

         ![**Registration link in main nav bar**](media/testing/user-stories/Top_nav_drop_account_not_logged.JPG)

-    - I am also prompted to register if I try to access favourites section or add a game to favourites, and try to *Add Review*
+    - I am also prompted to register if I try to access favourites section or add a game to favourites, and try to add review

         ![**Registration prompt when accessing favourites and trying to add a review**](media/testing/user-stories/registration_prompt.png)